-You can take steps to help your chances of your mortgage application being accepted.
-If you are asking for a mortgage and you are bouncing direct debits and racking up bank charges then any Lender will frown upon that, so if that’s you then you’ll need to work on getting things in order.
-Using an overdraft facility is usually ok, as long as you do not exceed your agreed limit.
-Even then, if it’s a one-off with a good explanation then it’s still possible that you will be accepted.
+There are lots of different things that you can do to improve your chances of being accepted.
+If you are asking for a mortgage and you are bouncing direct debits and racking up bank charges then any lender will frown upon that, so if that’s you then you’ll need to work on getting things in order.